 I am not sure exactly when I had caught a fleeting glimpse of a floating body, belly up like a veined, dry autumnal leaf.
 Throngs of spectators were elbowing each other and nudging their way through the assorted congregation around the low walls of the pond, to have a look at the lifeless body.
 Once again, the edge offered by the perch enabled me to have an unhindered view (almost, around thirty-five years on, I still remember it vividly).
 Horridness aside, I was at a loss to explain myself the reason why the body floated.
 Since I had easy access to my Guardian Angel, I drifted to her with this question in my mind.
 At present, I do not have even the faintest idea on what her reply had been, whether that had a scientific basis or not, or whether I had understood anything factually.
 But, what I do remember still is the fantastical dimension of her reply.

 I did come out of that, by a regular rational infusion.
-Deciphering the enigma of floating of bodies had been one of the many sparks for the prospect of opting the medical field.
-I can still remember many medical exhibitions in the Medical College, where I had been taken by my father, since the sixth or seventh grade.
+I still remember many medical exhibitions at the Medical College, where I was taken by my father, since the sixth or seventh grade.
 There, for the first time, I had made acquaintance with lifeless cadavers, just a stone’s throw from me, that reinforced my discriminating power by dispelling the spectral mirages.
 Those educational trips transpired as covert sensitization therapies for my credulous self, like, see for yourself, hear for yourself, feel for yourself training sessions.